About

 Bratislava in Movement Association

-advisor / dramaturgical board member
+advisor/dramaturgical board member

 Miroslava Kovářová

-A graduate of the University of Economics and the Academy of Music and Performing Arts (dance pedagogy), where she completed her post-graduate studies as well.
+Artistic Director of the Bratislava in Motion Festival.
+A graduate of the University of Economics and the Academy of Music and Performing Arts in dance pedagogy, where she completed her post-graduate studies as well.
 She was ballet master at the Slovak National Theatre, and later teacher and choreographer at the Nová Scéna Theatre.
-Since 1983 she has been faculty member at the dance creation department of the Academy of Music and Performing Arts, since 2015 she is the head of the department.
+Since 1993 she has been faculty member at the Dance creation department of the Academy of Music and Performing Arts, 2015 – 2023 she was the head of the department.
+She worked as a ballet master at the Slovak National Theatre, later as a dance teacher and choreographer at the Nova Scena Theatre.
 In the years 2006 – 2010 she was the chief dramaturge of the ballet ensemble of the Slovak National Theatre.
 She was dramaturge and executive director of the dance company Balet Bratislava and head of the dance company of the Nová Scéna Theatre.
-She is a practitioner of the Feldenkrais method.
-Since 1997 she has been artistic and until 2020 also the executive director of the international contemporary dance festival Bratislava in Movement.
+She is a practitioner of the Feldenkrais method as a lecturer and therapist.
+She was at the founding of the Association of Contemporary Dance (1996), founded the Association Bratislava in Motion (2000).
+Since 1997 she has been the artistic and until 2020 the executive director of the international festival of contemporary dance Bratislava in Motion.

 Organizers